 Here’s what could happen and how they can be managed.

-Laser eye surgery procedures, like LASIK, typically cause a temporary decrease in tear production.
+Laser eye surgery procedures, like LASIK and LASEK, typically cause a temporary decrease in tear production.
 This is because the procedure causes some nerves in the cornea to be cut which reduces corneal sensitivity and as a result, your eye doesn’t think it needs to lubricate as much.
 And hence, you produce fewer tears.

 The corneal nerves regrow and measurements of tear production and lubrication of the eyes are back to normal preoperative levels by six months after treatment.

 Although this is temporary (for approximately the first six months or so after your surgery), dry eyes can cause both discomfort and reduce the quality of your vision.
 You can make this condition more manageable with lubricating eye drops, which your doctor can prescribe or can also be purchased over the counter at any pharmacy.

 Glare, Halos and Double Vision

 Most patients usually experience some glare or halos after laser eye surgery during the first month or so.
 This is when you see a ring of hazy illumination around light sources, like car headlights, and it can affect your vision.
 Especially night vision.

 But don’t panic – this is completely temporary and normal.
 Any laser eye surgery patient can experience this side effect, regardless of their age, eye condition and treatment method.